FabiolaLara/MechaCar_Statistical_Analysis-/README.md

 Let's answer some questions that could take us deeply if we want to compare metrics about competitors vs the MechaCar data set.

 + **What metric or metrics are you going to test?**
-The metrics thougth and that will be consider are: cost, fuel efficiency, HP, maintenance cost and safety rating
+Altought there a re many metrics that can be taken in analysing cars, the metrics thougth and that I would consider are: cost, fuel efficiency, HP, maintenance cost and safety rating.

 + **What is the null hypothesis or alternative hypothesis?**
 +